davidengebretson/ave/readme.md

     - Introduction
         - Styled text in Introduction to not interfere with border box
 - Charles Mikkelborg
+    - Debug
+        - Debug mode within the start script was not working as intended.
+It was using an depracted feature from several years ago.
+This has been updated to use the current syntax.
     - Alerts
         - Fixed download to write new parsed table data, instead of original string data
     - Requirements